 - Next add garlic and cook for just 2 minutes.

-- Then add seafood stock, heavy cream, parmesan cheese, parsley, basil, onion powder, remaining ½ teaspoon of cajun seasoning and black pepper to taste.
+- Then add seafood stock, heavy cream, lemon juice, parmesan cheese, parsley, basil, onion powder, remaining ½ teaspoon of cajun seasoning and black pepper to taste.

 - Bring to a boil and allow sauce to thicken for just a few minutes.

 - Once thickened, lower heat to medium low and then toss in small amounts of linguine tossing as you go along.
-Don’t add too much pasta since you want there to be a fair amount of sauce and the pasta not to be dry.
+Don’t add too much pasta since you want there to be a fair amount of sauce and the pasta not to be dry then toss in the shrimp.
 (I only use about a ¼ of the package but use as much as you prefer).

-- Add pasta on top then sprinkle with additional parmesan, cajun seasoning and parsley for garnish and serve.
+- To serve, add pasta to plates then sprinkle with additional parmesan, cajun seasoning and parsley for garnish and serve.